 Skip to content

-Tucked between Yaowarat and Charoen Krung Roads, Talat Mai (เธ•เธฅเธฒเธ”เนƒเธซเธกเนˆ) is one of those places that feels like it hasnโ€™t changed in decades.
+Tucked between Charoen Krung and Yaowarat Road, Talat Mai (เธ•เธฅเธฒเธ”เนƒเธซเธกเนˆ) is one of those places that feels like it hasnโ€™t changed in decades.
 Locals call it the โ€œNew Market,โ€ but itโ€™s been around for over 200 years.
 This narrow alleyโ€”barely wide enough for two people to pass comfortablyโ€”is a sensory overload of Chinese herbs, dried seafood, incense, and tea leaves.โ€‹

 Talad Mai Soi Yaowarat 6 in Bangkok Chinatown